pytorch-labs/superblock/README.md

 SuperBlock combines two techniques for efficient neural network training and inference: Supermask and Block Compressed Sparse Row (BSR)

 ### Supermask
 Supermask is a technique for applying structured sparsity to neural networks using a learned mask.
 It works by learning a continuous mask (scores) that is applied element-wise to the weights of a neural network layer.
 The mask scores are learned separately from the weights and are thresholded based on a target sparsity level to obtain a binary mask.
-The mask determines which weigths are kept and which are pruned, and is learned during training.
+The mask determines which weights are kept and which are pruned, and is learned during training.

 During inference, the binary mask is applied element-wise to the weights, pruning the weights that correspond to a 0 in the mask, resulting in a sparse network that can be efficiently computed.

 ### Block compressed Sparse Row Format (BSR)
-***INSERT NICE WORDS ABOUT BSR HERE***
+The BSR format is a sparse matrix representation that stores dense sub-blocks of non-zero elements instead of individual non-zero elements.
+The matrix is divided into equal-sized blocks, and only the non-zero blocks are stored.

+The BSR format is efficient for sparse matrices with a block structure, where non-zero elements tend to cluster in dense sub-blocks.
+It reduces storage requirements and enables efficient matrix operations on the non-zero blocks.

+Currently, the BSR format is optimized for Nvidia A100 GPU(s) only.

 ## Setup
 To use SuperBlock, you will need